hackmak/GoL-MIPS/README.md

 If you are watching a pattern and get bored, simply hit the stop button (or __F11__).
 Don't forget to click the __reset__ button on the Bitmap Display!
 ## GoL_Original vs. GoL_Update
 ###### Original
-This is the original program I had created as a final project for my Computer Architecture class (Fall '18).
-The final project was open-ended, the main requirement being a minimum of 500 lines of code.
-The main features of this program is that the user choose from 9 hard-coded initial patterns of various types (e.g. methuselahs, gliders, oscillators).
+This is the program I created as my final project for Computer Architecture (Fall '18).
+The final project was open-ended, the main requirement being we write a minimum of 500 lines of code.
+In this original version, the user can choose from 9 hard-coded initial patterns that are categorized by type (e.g. methuselahs, gliders, oscillators).
+The menu has built-in input validation, but to a certain extent - it does not handle character input.
 ###### Update
-This version includes the same 9 patterns as the original code but with added functionalities:
+This version includes the same 9 patterns as the original but with added functionalities:
 - allows the user to create his/her own patterns by entering pixel coordinates
-- input validation for menu choices and pixel coordinates.
+- input validation for the new menu choices and pixel coordinates.
 Will not let user input duplicate coordinates.

 What I'm working on currently (as of 12/24):
 - letting the user choose what color pixel they'd like the game to proceed in